spiffe/tornjak/docs/tornjak-quickstart.md

 # Tornjak simple deployment with SPIRE k8s quickstart

 In this doc, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
 As we will see, this is as simple as three steps:
-1. setting up SPIRE
+1. setting up
-2. creating a configmap for Tornjak
+2. creating a k8s ConfigMap for storing the Tornjak configuration
-3. editing the SPIRE server statefulset to use the Tornjak compatible image and pass the configmap as an argument.
+3. editing the SPIRE server statefulset to use the Tornjak compatible image and pass the ConfigMap as an argument.

 ## Step 1: Setup SPIRE k8s quickstart tutorial (optional)